OlivierLD/raspberry-coffee/NMEA.mux.WebUI/small.server.extended/README.md

 DoubleClick on Button-1: Show local menu
 DoubleClick on Button-2: Screen Saver mode.
 Any simple-click to resume.
 ```
-- Simulator for the buttons
+- Simulator for the buttons.
+Done.